top of page

 Directions: Enter “Hurshat Tal National Park” into Waze.

 Public transport: Enter "Hurshat Tal National Park" into Moovit.
-There is a moderately frequent bus service between Dafna and Tel Hai that stops at HaGushim Intersection, an 800-meter/10-minute walk to the park.
+There is a moderately frequent bus service between Dafna and Tel Hai that stops at HaGushim Intersection, from which there is an 800-meter/10-minute walk to the park.

 Lake at Hurshat tal.jpeg